Sergey Bogdanchikov

-Sergey Mikhailovich Bogdanchikov (in Серге́й Михайлович Богданчиков, born August 10, 1957, in Severny District, Orenburg Oblast, Soviet Union) is a Russian manager.
+Sergey Mikhailovich Bogdanchikov (in Серге́й Михайлович Богданчиков, born August 10, 1957, in Severny District, Orenburg Oblast, Soviet Union) is a Russian manager, owner of Fortinvest Investments Holding.

 He received a degree from Buguruslansky Gas Technicum in 1976.
-In 1981, Bogdanchikov earned a PhD (Kandidat Nauk) from Ufa Gas Institute.
+In 1981, Bogdanchikov earned a PhD (Candidate of Sciences) from Ufa Gas Institute.

 Since October 16, 1998 he has been the President of Rosneft.
 Since November 1, 2004, after Gazprom bought oligarch's Abramovich oil company Sibneft which was renamed to Gazprom Neft, he has been the Director General of the latter.

-Bogdanchikov's son, Yevgeny, married Viktor Khristenko's daughter, Yulia in the Spring of 2004.
+In April 2009, Bogdanchikov was involved in a scandal related to a publication in the Vedomosti newspaper, which reported that the RSPP board of directors had removed Boddanchikov from the organization's board, of which he had been a member for several years.
+According to the newspaper, the reason for Bogdanchikov's exclusion was his failure to pay membership fees for the year in the amount of 300,000 rubles.
+According to another version, the removal from the board took place at the personal request of Bogdanchikov, who cited a lack of financial resources during the crisis.

+In 2020, Bogdanchikov's Fortinvest Investments Holding filed a lawsuit against the investment firm Edmond de Rothschild (EDR), owned by the Rothschild descendants.
+In 2021, the New York State Supreme Court dismissed the lawsuit.